yanghsu7/CDAG/README.md

 # CDAG

-This responsiry contains the work related to MOOC dataset.
+This responsiry contains the work related to Coursera MOOC dataset.

+DataSet: Cousera Ondemand Class and Click Stream data.
+Database: SQL
+From: U of I, CITL Group